Start a Conversation

 TOILETS ON THE LARES TREK:

 Clean, private camping toilets are provided.
-For more information, see the picture of toilet tent.
 Hot showers and thermal pools are available on the 3rd day at Lares Hot Springs.

 IF UNABLE TO FINISH THE TREK: